ThibMN/Liste2Film/README.md

-# Hello World
+# Liste2Film

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install helloworld.
+Use the package manager [npm](https://www.npmjs.com/) to install this project.

 Use node v20 use :
 ```bash